JoyHuYY1412/LST_LVIS/README.md

 # maskxrcnn_finetune -- get distillation

-At the begining of each new step (step_n), get the logits for samples of new classes using previos model (model for step_n-1)
+At the begining of each new step (step_n), get the logits for samples of novel classes using previos model (model for step_n-1)

 ## trim model of last step
 check [get_distill_pth.ipynb](get_distill_pth.ipynb)